Giving in Solidarity

 Contribution from third quarter (Q3) profits

-$0 - expenses exceeded income
+$0 - expenses exceeded revenue

 Contribution from fourth quarter (Q4) profits